FherStk/AutoCheck/docs/tutorials/developer.md

 1. Create a folder where the application will be downloaded in.
 2. Open a terminal and go into the newly crated folder.
 3. Download the application with the following command: `git clone https://github.com/FherStk/AutoCheck.git`.
-4. Go into the downloaded application folder and go to terminal with: `cd terminal`.
+4. Go into the downloaded application folder and go to cli with: `cd cli`.
-5. Build the application before using it with the following command: `dotnet build`.
+5. Build the application before using it with the following command: `dotnet build -c Release`.

 ### Import the libraries
 Once compiled, a set of `dll` files will be available in the `\bin\Release\net6.0` folder (recomended) or in the `\bin\Debug\net6.0` folder (the default build option), import this files into your project.